Suzanna-Linn/slua/docs/moving-lljson.md

 print(lljson.encode(shelter))</code></pre>

-There are several websites where to copy-paste JSON and show it well formatted, like <https://jsonlint.com/>.
+There are several websites where you can copy-paste JSON and show it well formatted, like <https://jsonlint.com/>.

 Generated JSON: